Photo copyright Michael Broad

 Another perhaps easier remedy that makes the skin less dry is to add oils to the cat food.
 Here are some recommendations:

---EFA oil (Google this) - essential fatty acid
+• EFA oil (Google this) - essential fatty acid

---omega 3 fatty acids (same as EFA oil? - don't know)
+• omega 3 fatty acids (same as EFA oil? - don't know)

---add a small amount of olive oil to wet cat food
+• add a small amount of olive oil to wet cat food

---fish oil tablets
+• fish oil tablets

 Brushing definitely helps too.
 Sometimes feline dandruff is exacerbated or perhaps caused by a cat being unable to groom properly (overweight perhaps).
 I find brushing with a spiked (but round tipped) brush both keeps mats at bay and stimulates the skin to produce oils, which moisturizes the cat's skin reducing the dandruff.
-The underlying cause is still there but the symptoms are alleviated.
+The underlying cause may still be there but the symptoms are alleviated.

 Another possibility is to brush and then wipe the cat's back with a warm wet cloth.
 This may replicate cat grooming to a certain extent and may help if the cat is unable to groom due to old age or weight problems